 Visitors to the website interested in the above topics might find the textbooks shown below of interest:

 Complex Systems Theory and Development Practice (published by Zed Books) deals with human and economic development as evolving complex adaptive systems.
-Complexity and Public Policy (published by Routledge), written jointly with Professor Robert Geyer of Lancaster University, addresses the application of complexity tools to the broader field of public policy; including among other topics healthcare, politics, and terrorism.
+Complexity and Public Policy (published by Routledge), written jointly by Professor Robert Geyer of Lancaster University and Dr Samir Rihani, addresses the application of complexity tools to the broader field of public policy; including among other topics healthcare, education, politics, and terrorism.

 Articles Published on the Website

 A large number of articles written by Samir Rihani are available on the website.
 They have attracted much interest from an international readership that includes specialists as well as members of the informed public.
 Recently Samir Rihani has been busy on a book based on the articles published here suitably updated.
 The working title, pretty obvious for regular readers, is 'Selfish Donkeys'.
 Recent articles are available in General Articles, Iraq, and Palestine.
 Older articles are available in archives.
 Links to a sample of articles selected to provide an idea of the topics covered: is given at the bottom of this page.

 Financial and economic crisis or a painful process of structural global adjustment?

 Commentators and politicians, especially in Western industrialised societies, have been busy with the latest so-called 'financial crisis' that emerged in 2008.
 They assure us that it appeared out of nowhere.
 They are now assuring us it is all over and we could all go back to our previous mode of living.
 It would seem lessons are never learnt.
 Writing in December 2008 I thought it appropriate to outline what successive popes had said about economic liberalism (See Popes and Liberalism).
 The raging crisis made that topic an obvious choice then and it continues to be so now.